mike-goldfinger/service-trap/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Trap IPs and fill the Database
+### How to trap IPs to fill the Database

-There are currently two ways to get this database filled:
+You can use either [service-trap](https://github.com/mike-goldfinger/service-trap) to set up an trap which listen on a specified port (Works with Go and as Docker Container) or using [fail2ban](https://github.com/fail2ban/fail2ban):

 #### service.trap